ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 Users may freely vote for more than one entry for each category — the exact number of votes available will be dependent on the number of entries.
 Users are **not** required to play the maps in order to vote for them.

-Entries will be anonymised and uploaded to the [osu!team account](https://osu.ppy.sh/users/4341397) for voting.
+Entries will be anonymised and uploaded to the ::osu!team account::{ user-id=4341397 } for voting.
 A playlist will also be provided for the submissions which aren't *too* unplayable.

 After voting closes and results are announced, the ownership of all entries will be transferred to one of the entrants — contestants will be contacted to ask who will be the main set owner.